Acumatica/Acuminator/README.md

 To build the solution, do the following:
 1. Create the _lib_ folder in the root folder.
 2. Add _PX.Data.dll_, _PX.Common.dll_, _PX.BulkInsert.dll_, and _PX.DbServices.dll_ (from Acumatica ERP 6.1 or higher) to the _lib_ folder.
 3. Add your strong-name key file as _src/key.snk_.
-If you don't have one, you can generate it by using the _sn.exe_ tool from Windows SDK.
-(Use the _sn.exe -k "src\key.snk"_ command to generate the key).
+If you don't have one, run Developer Command Prompt and generate the key by using the following command: _sn.exe -k "src\key.snk"_.
-3. Open _src/PX.Analyzers/PX.Analyzers/Properties/AssemblyInfo.cs_ and change the public key in _InternalsVisibleTo_ attribute to your own.
-You can extract the key from the strong-name key file by using the following command: _sn.exe -o "src\key.snk" "src\publickey.txt"_.
+3. Open _src/PX.Analyzers/PX.Analyzers/Properties/AssemblyInfo.cs_ and change the public key in the _InternalsVisibleTo_ attribute to your own.
+To extract the key from the strong-name key file, do the following:
+   1. In Developer Command Prompt, extract the public key from the _snk_ file to a _txt_ file as follows: _sn.exe -p "src\key.snk" "src\publickey.txt"_.
+   2. Display the public key to the console by using the following command: _sn.exe -tp "src\publickey.txt".
 4. Build _PX.Analyzers.sln_.